Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

     ping nebbiolo2

 Note that not having this set properly will cause Bioconductor package **RGMQL** to fail.
-So if the software builds are already set up, you can start R from the biocbuild account and also try:
+So if you already have R and **RGMQL** installed on the machine (which would be the case if the software builds are already set up), you can start R and try:

     library(RGMQL)
     init_gmql()  # will fail if the short name of the machine